PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/commands/PSFramework/New-PSFLicense.md

 either expressed or implied, of the FreeBSD Project.
 "@

-This registers the Awesome Test Prodct as licensed under the common FreeBSD license.
+This registers the Awesome Test Product as licensed under the common FreeBSD license.

 ## PARAMETERS